 Once we’ve read through all the stories, we take a selection of the best and assign an actor to each one.
 Writers then have the opportunity to rehearse with their actor prior to the event itself – though if you're not local, you can just give us your thoughts in terms of direction.
 After the event, we’ll publish your story here on the site, together with a podcast and photos from the night.

-We welcome submissions from all over the world, and you'll find complete details of how to submit right here.
+We welcome unpublished submissions from all over the world, and you'll find complete details of how to submit right here.
 If you're interested in being one of our performers, you can find out more about that over here.

 Where and when does all this happen?

-Liars’ League NYC is recorded live at the East Village’s famed KGB Bar, the well-loved home of literary events and readings in New York since 1980, on the first Wednesday of every month.
+Liars’ League NYC is recorded live at the East Village’s famed KGB Bar, the well-loved home of literary events and readings in New York since 1980, on the first Wednesday of every other month.
 Entry is free - but you might want to come early to make sure you get a seat.

 Why Liars' League?

 Well, fiction is basically a lie.
 So is performance.
 To be honest, we're all liars.
 In fact, according to scientists, the average person tells eight lies every day of his or her life.*

 But lying's not easy.
 You've got to work pretty hard at it if you want people to believe what you're saying.
 At its best, we think that's exactly what both fiction and performance can achieve.
 And we think that's worth celebrating.